 Over the course of a construction project, there are a wide variety of reasons that can require you to create a change order.
-Change orders might also be initiated by a variety of entities, such as your project's funding source, a project owner, contractor, subcontractor, and more.
+Change orders can also be initiated by a variety of entities, such as your project's funding source, a project owner, contractor, subcontractor, and more.

 Below are common reasons that might lead you to create a change order over the course of a project:

 - Design changes